murchandamus/bips/bip-update-process.md

 GNU All-Permissive License, and anyone may modify and redistribute the text provided they comply with the terms of *either* license.
 In other words, the license list is an "OR choice", not an "AND also" requirement.

-It is also possible to license source code differently from the BIP text.
-An optional License-Code header is placed after the License header.
+It is also possible to license source code differently from the BIP text by including the optional License-Code header after the License header.
 Again, each license must be referenced by their respective SPDX License identifier shown below.

-Each source code file or source directory should specify the license under which it is made available.
+Each source code file or source directory should specify the license under which it is made available as is common in software (e.g. with a license header or a LICENSE/COPYING file).
 It is recommended to make any test vectors available under CC0-1.0 or GNU-All-Permissive in addition to any other licenses to allow anyone to copy test vectors into their implementations without introducing license hindrances.
+Licenses listed in the License-Code header apply to all source directories, source code files, and test vectors provided with the BIP except those where a LICENSE file in a directory or the file header states otherwise.

 For example, a preamble specifying the optional License-Code header might look like: